 1. Map out your house goals

-Prior to going house hunting, know what you went.
+Prior to going house hunting, know what you want.
 Think about the type of home you’re looking for, what part of town you want to live in, your price range, and other particulars.
 Ideally, speak to a mortgage professional before hitting up open houses.
 Depending on where you are in the home buying process, you’ll want to get get pre-qualified (if you’re still in preliminary stages) or (if you’re ready to buy) pre-approved for a home.
 That will give you a much better picture of what kind of home you’re looking for.

 If you have all of that information on hand before stepping into an open house, that will work to your advantage.
 That way, even if you’re driving along and suddenly see an open house that serendipitously catches your eye, you’ll have your relevant information at the ready.